Miguel-TheThird/Professional-README-File-Generator/myREADME.md

 ## Installation:

-Create a `package.json` with require dependencies by installing:
+Create a `package.json` with required dependencies by installing:

 ```bash
 npm init -y
 ```

-Add inquirer to your list of dependencies by running this code:
+Add `inquirer` to your list of dependencies by running this code:

 ```bash
 npm i inquirer --save